scosman/secret_share/README.md

 Using hybrid RSA+AES encryption allows us to share secrets of any length.
 RSA alone can only encrypt short payloads.

 Security note: secret_send does nothing to verify the identity of the person you're sharing with.
-That's similar to tools that use secret links, but not as robust as something like PGP or Keybase.
+That is similar to tools which use secret links, but not as robust as something like PGP or Keybase.
 The tradeoff is ease of setup and complexity.

+Being an interactive CLI and not having arguments is an intentional security+usability choice.
+Other tools like [age](https://github.com/FiloSottile/age) allow you to generate private key files, but also make it the user's responsibility to securely manage those keys (keeping track of them, deleting them, time-based expiration, etc).
+SecretSend keeps it simple: no one ever sees the private key, it's never written to disk, and it's cleared from memory as soon as the app ends.
+This makes it great for one-time secret sharing between people.
+If you want long-term secret management with long lived keys, check out [age](https://github.com/FiloSottile/age).

 ## Usability

- - User friendly TUI: clear questions, instructions and errors
+ - User friendly TUI: clear questions, instructions, and errors
- - Clipboard support: it automatically copies the keys/encrypted-secret to clipboard at the appropriate time (MacOS and Linux)
+ - Clipboard support: it automatically copies the keys/encrypted-secret to clipboard at the appropriate time
  - Flexible parsing: don't sweat it if you paste a few extra characters
- - No args: interactive terminal UI walks you through steps, no need to memorize args
+ - No args: interactive terminal UI walks you through steps, no need to memorize args, no multi-step processes
- - No options/settings
+ - No options/settings: just secure defaults
+ - User isn't responsible for security: we don't show them the private key, there's no key files to delete, we don't ask them to choose key-length or algorithms.

 ## Demo GIF